 Originally located in two floors of a commercial building in midtown Manhattan, the college focused on preparing students for business careers and on providing a liberal arts education to students who wished to transfer to four-year colleges.
 The college also created on-site training and management development courses for mid-level employees.
 BMCC continuously modified its in-house and on-site programs.

 During the next two decades, the mission of the college changed in response to the advent of open admissions in the City University of New York in 1970, and later in response to the emergence of new technologies and changes in business and industry.
 By 1974, enrollment had increased to over 6,000 day and evening students.

 A new building spanning four city blocks – from Chambers Street to North Moore Street –was constructed in lower Manhattan to serve as the school’s main campus.
 It opened in January 1983.
-BMCC is now the largest college in the City University of New York system, with roughly 25,000 students, and is the first community college in Manhattan.
+BMCC is now the largest college in the City University of New York system, with approximately 27,000 students, and is the first community college in Manhattan.

 Donated to the College in September 1993 as the largest single donation ever made to a community college, the building was severely damaged in the aftermath of the World Trade Center tragedy.
 BMCC launched the 2012-2013 academic year with the opening of the rebuilt Miles and Shirley Fiterman Hall.